PrinceFroggy/Web-Programming/README.md

 # Web-Programming

-Simple practice using knowledge of HTML, CSS, & Javascript.
+Simple practice using knowledge of HTML, CSS, & JavaScript.